noahehall/multicloud/security/websecurity.md

   - testing the access control
     - test authorization via properly vetted identity data in your system
     - unit tests should make assertions about who can and CANT access every resource type in your system
-    - penetration testing: probin for missing/errneous access control rules that can be abused
+    - penetration testing: probing for missing/errneous access control rules that can be abused

 ## People & their prcoesses